firehawkvfx/firehawk/README.md

 ## Saving costs with sleep
 When we deploy to cloud above, we specify if we want to keep the Storage EBS volumes or not.
 Specify this to be explicit with what you want to happen to those volumes when you put the deployment to sleep.
-- Once succesful, put the deployument to sleep to save costs.
+- Once succesful, put the deployment to sleep to save costs.
   ```
   source ./update_vars.sh --dev --init
   ./firehawk.sh --sleep --softnas-destroy-volumes true